OctavianRotari/CV/README.md

 ### Other Skills

-Speaking 4 different languages: English, Italian, Romanian and Russian
+I am fluent in English, Italian, Romanian and Russian.

 ## Education

 #### Makers Academy (10/2015 - 1/2016)

 - Curiosity and hungry passion for code
 - Independent learner and problem-solver